I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 25°C to 30°C (77°F to 86°F) | 15°C to 20°C (59°F to 68°F). |

-What are the Costs like and How Busy are the Parks in July?
+What are the Costs and How Busy are the Parks in July?

-Unfortunately, this is a busy time of the year in all the parks and accommodation and safari prices are pretty steep.
-They are a little higher than June but still not quite as high as August.
+July along with August is the busiest time of year in all the parks, and accommodation and safari prices are a little higher than in June but still not quite as high as August.

-Smaller parks may feel crowded at times, but larger parks like the Serengeti and Nyerere, are so vast, it’s harder to feel overcrowded.
+Smaller parks such as Ngorongoro Crater may feel crowded at times, but larger parks like the Serengeti, Tarangire and Nyerere, are so vast that it’s hard to feel overcrowded.
 However, at the best sightings you could still be contending with dozens of vehicles.

 Kilimanjaro in July

-July rates among the best months to hike Kilimanjaro.
+July is arguably the best month to hike Kilimanjaro.

-Clear skies and minimal chance of rain or cloud cover ensure stable and comfortable hiking with great scenery over the entire multi-day hike.
+Clear skies and minimal chance of rain or cloud cover ensure stable and comfortable hiking, with great scenery throughout the entire multi-day hike.
 The summit is bound to be under snow, making for more dramatic scenery, but it will also be bitterly cold.

 Zanzibar in July